RSE-Sheffield/pando-python/episodes/profiling-introduction.md

 <!-- Increasingly, concern for green/eco compute and or cloud costs (why) -->
 Increasingly, particularly with relation to HPC, attention is being paid to the energy usage of software.
 Profiling your software will provide you the confidence that your software is an efficient use of resources.

+## When to Profile

+Profiling is most relevant to working code, when you have reached a stage that the code works and are considering deploying it.

+Any code that will run for more than a few minutes over it's lifetime, that isn't a quick one-shot script can benefit from profiling.

+Profiling should be a relatively quick and inexpensive process.
+If there are no significant bottlenecks in your code you can quickly be confident that your code is reasonably optimised.
+If you do identify a concerning bottleneck, further work to optimise your code and reduce the bottleneck could see significant improvements to the performance of your code and hence productivity.

 ::::::::::::::::::::::::::::::::::::: callout